dbetchkal/NPS-ActiveSpace/README.md

 An ***active space*** is a well-known sensory concept from bioacoustics ([Marten and Marler 1977](https://www.jstor.org/stable/pdf/4599136.pdf)).
 It is a geographic volume whose radii represent the limit of audibility for a specific signal in each direction.
 In other words, an active space provides an answer to the question, *"how far can you hear a certain sound source from a specific place on the Earth's surface?"*

-This repository is designed to estimate active spaces for aircraft noise within the U.S. National Park System.
+This repository is designed to estimate active spaces for motorized noise sources transiting the U.S. National Park System.
 Aircraft are powerful noise sources audible over vast areas.
-Thus [considerable NPS management efforts have focused on protecting natural quietude from aviation noise intrusions](https://www.nps.gov/subjects/sound/overflights.htm). `NPS-ActiveSpace` provides a quantitative tool to support managers in monitoring park resource condition.
+Thus [considerable NPS management efforts have focused on protecting natural quietude from aviation noise intrusions](https://www.nps.gov/subjects/sound/overflights.htm). `NPS-ActiveSpace` provides a quantitative tool to support managers in monitoring resource condition in parks.

 Consider an example active space, below.
 It was computed using data from a long term acoustic monitoring site in Denali National Park, DENAUWBT Upper West Branch Toklat ([Withers 2012](https://irma.nps.gov/DataStore/Reference/Profile/2184396)).
 The bold black polygon delineates an active space estimate for flights at 3000 meters altitude.
 Points interior to the polygon are predicted to be audible, those exterior inaudible. <br>